JavierGonzalez/BMP/README.md

 Voting with hashpower.

-Bitcoin is the safest voting system known to mankind.
+Bitcoin is the safest voting system known.

 BMP is a LAMP system (Linux, Apache, MySQL and PHP) completely on-chain.